 Hicks And Newt: Alternate Fates For Aliens Survivors

-People were rather angry after they killed Hicks and Newt in Alien 3.
+People were rather angry after they killed Hicks and Newt at the start of Alien 3.
 It happened in a pretty gruesome way, even more so in the Alien 3: Assembly cut.
-Hicks was impaled by a safety beam (straight in the face) and Newt drowned.
+Hicks was impaled by a safety beam (straight in the face) and Newt drowned in the ocean of Fury 161.
 There are actually several different scenarios where one or both survived, some developed even after Alien 3 was released.
 Let's take a look at these scenarios.

 Earth Hive Trilogy